 GCS projects as an image-to-video mapping operator.

-In the methodology section, we discuss the proposed spatiotemporal proxy model architecture as well as
+In the methodology section, we discribe the proposed spatiotemporal proxy model architecture as well as

 the geologic modeling and numerical reservoir simulation steps required to generate the training data.
 In

 the results and discussion sections, we evaluate the training and performance of the proposed proxy model